 I became interested in the best valentine books for babies and toddlers 3 years ago when I had my son.
 Before becoming a mother, Valentine’s Day had been all about my husband, but now we try to include him in our celebrations and are working to create new valentine traditions.
 What better tradition than to introduce the best valentine books for babies and toddlers?
+In addition to adding new toddler valentine books to his collection, we get him some of the best toddler gifts, too.

 Each Valentine’s Day, I add to our growing collection of the best valentine books.
 Now that my son is a toddler, I have focused on building the best valentine books for toddlers.
 I’ve developed a system where we borrow the best or most highly recommended valentine books for toddlers from our local libraries and then if we really love something, we purchase it.
 Currently, we have 27 of the best valentine books for toddler in our collection.